Demi Lovato Dares To Show Off Bikini Body Featuring Cellulite, To Ward Off Body Shamers

 This is my biggest fear.
 A photo of me in a bikini unedited.
 And guess what, it’s CELLULIT!!!!
 I’m just literally sooooo tired of being ashamed of my body, editing it (yes the other bikini pics were edited – and I hate that I did that but it’s the truth) so that others think I’m THEIR idea of what beautiful is, but it’s just not me.
 This is what I got.
 I want this new chapter in my life to be about being authentic to who I am rather than trying to meet someone else’s standards.
 So here’s me, unashamed, unafraid and proud to own a body that has fought through so much and will continue to amaze me when I hopefully give birth one day.
 It’s such a great feeling to be back in tv/film while not stressing myself with a strenuous workout schedule before 14 hour days, or depriving myself from a real birthday cake rather than opting for watermelon & whip cream with candles because I was terrified of REAL cake and was miserable on some crazy diet shit.
 Anyway, here’s me, RAW, REAL!
 And I love me.
 And you should love you too!
 Now back to the studio..
 I’m working on an anthem.. ????????????????????????♀️ also.
 Just so everyone’s clear..
 I’m not stoked on my appearance BUT I am appreciative of it and sometimes that’s the best I can do.
 I hope to inspire someone to appreciate their body today too. ????

-An astonishing 2.4-plus million fans — including Miley Cryus’ sister, 19-year-old Noah Cyrus — liked this blue color-dominated image within an hour of sharing while many wrote under her caption to praise Demi’s daring display.
+Over 2.4 million fans as of this writing — including Miley Cryus’ sister, 19-year-old Noah Cyrus — liked this blue color-dominated image within an hour of sharing.
+Many others wrote under her caption to praise Demi’s daring display.

-“Love ya buds and proud of you!” remarked friend and self-described “Hollywood Connector” Dave Osokow, while Orange Is The New Black actress Ruby Rose simply commented by adding a heart-faced emoji.
+“Love ya buds and proud of you!” remarked friend and self-described “Hollywood Connector” Dave Osokow, while Orange is the New Black actress Ruby Rose simply commented by adding a heart-faced emoji.

 “You just inspired me for sure mama.
 You look incredible,” said Cuban-Croatian model Natalia Baraulich, who added a fire emoji and a red lips emoji.

-By saying what Natalia said, she fulfilled Demi Lovato’s wish of inspiration for that one other person.
+Through her comment, Natalia fulfilled Demi Lovato’s wish of inspiration for that one other person.
 And what better person to spread the word that should eliminate at least some body shamers than a beautiful, relevant model?